BEAMRobotics/ig_handle/README.md

 roslaunch ig_handle collect_raw_data.launch robot:=husky
 ```

+## Data

+In order to save data, collect_raw_data.launch calls record_bag.sh found in ig_handle/scripts/.
+By default, image_raw is recorded for each camera.
+For lidars, velodyne_points and velodyne_packets are recorded.
+Any changes desired can be made in record_bag.sh.

+### Processing

+Processing scripts for ig_handle data are stored in ig_handle/scripts/processing.
+The python requirements for these scripts are stored in ig_handle/requirements.txt.
+The pip install can be automated using install.bash found in ig_handle/scripts/.

+process_raw_bag.py is used to combine the TimeReference and sensor messages collected during data capture.
+The script replaces the sensor messages' default timestamps with the TimeReference timestamps using a simple first in first out queue at the moment.
+This scripts also reserializes every message to its header timestamp (see additional notes for more info).
+The interface for the script is best explained by reading the argsparse help messages.
+The bagfile argument (-b) needs to be set every time to find the input bag.
+The values for data and time topics (-d, -t) are set correctly by default, so only specify those arguments if you've changed the data collection process.

+stamp_from_serialization.py can be used on lidar data where the PPS/$GPRMC synchronization method failed.
+If PPS/$GPRMC synchronization did not fail, do not use this script.
+When it fails, the lidar data's header timestamps will not make sense, i.e. they will not start at 0 (no synchronization at all), and they will not match the rest of the bag (synchronized to the ROS clock).
+In this case, lidar message serialization time can be used since ethernet can convey the small messages very quickly.
+Use this script before process_raw_bag.py.

 ## Documentation

 ### Networking

 Everything is currently configured to expecting a 192.168.1.XXX subnet (255.255.255.0 aka /24 mask).
-The Lidars are currently configured as 192.168.1.201 (horizontal) and 192.168.1.202 (vertical).
+The lidars are currently configured as 192.168.1.201 (horizontal) and 192.168.1.202 (vertical).
 The network switch inside of the handle box connects the lidars, the handle computer, and the outboard ethernet ports mounted on the handle box.
 If you are using this switch alone, it is important to set all computers' IPs and netmasks statically.

 The handle's ROS computer is usually statically assigned 192.168.1.150.
 In order to have this set automatically at every startup, copy 01-ig2_netplan.yaml from ig_handle/config/ to /etc/netplan/.
 Next, replace "enp0s31f6" with the name of the ethernet adapter that you are using.
 You can find the name (eth0, enp0s1, etc) with the command ifconfig (may have to install).
 If you connect the handle to an internet connected router using one of the outboard ethernet ports, the handle computer will gain internet access for cloning and installing software.
-You will also be able to network with the computer and Lidars from any computer on the router.
+You will also be able to network with the computer and lidars from any computer on the router.
 A router can be used without internet connection just to make it easier to connect to the handle in the field.
 Make sure any router is set for the 192.168.1.XXX IP range.

 In order to participate with the ROS core running on the handle's ROS computer from your laptop over networking, you need to set a couple environment variables to tell your laptop the ROS core is elsewhere on the network.
 A script called remote-ig.sh in ig_handle/config/ sets this for you.
 You can put the following line in your ~/.bashrc file to automate it, or execute it manually: